Authenticating Cloudera AI Inference service

 -

-Faster Authentication : Knox JWT validation is faster, as the issuer is located within the same environment as the Cloudera AI Inference service.
+Faster Authentication : Authentication latency of the Data Lake Knox token is lower compared to the UMS token because the issuer operates within the same environment as Cloudera AI Inference service.

 -